 Training, coaching and mentoring

-We help to embed policies and practice by delivering child safeguarding training, direct to your teams or through a train-the-trainer model.
+We help to embed policies and practice by delivering child safeguarding and PSEA training, direct to your teams or through a train-the-trainer model.
 Our training can be adapted to boards, senior management teams or those working direct with communities.
 The training blends practical experience of the local context with knowledge of international safeguarding standards.
 We can provide ongoing advice and guidance as organisations and businesses implement their safeguarding practices.

 Children’s participation in safe programming